 - Luck Manipulation Mechanic: remember that stuff up above about drawing Destiny?
 A card used as a Destiny draw is put into the Used Pile.
 This means you can "stack your deck" by cycling through it fast enough that a desirable Destiny draw gets back to the top before the next time you need it.

 - Character Development: SW:CCG, ST:CCG (2E), L5R and even Magic have all done this: release multiple versions of a character (a Planeswalker in Magic's case) which have different skills and are suited for different purposes.
 Typically the way this is done is to have a rule that you may only have one card of that character's name in play at a time, but then give each version sort of subtitle (James T. Kirk, Highly-Decorated Captain vs James T. Kirk, Living Legend, at complete random).
-In most games you may replace an in-play version with a different one, possibly at reduced deployment costs, but what happens to the first version (Lost Forever?
-Back to hand?) depends from game to game.
-(Note also in this case that the "one in play at a time" rule is indicated by the dot before the name—ST:CCG allows multiples of Red Shirt-level cards.)
-Pokemon also built this into play by allowing you to evolve your mons, but that's a different mechanic.
+In most games you may replace an in-play version with a different one, possibly at reduced deployment costs, but what happens to the first version ([[Permanently Missable Content lost for good?
+Back to hand?) depends from game to game (note also in this case that the "one in play at a time" rule is indicated by the dot before the name—ST:CCG allows multiples of Red Shirt-level cards).
+Pokémon also built this into play by allowing you to evolve your mons, but that's a different mechanic.